 John and Constance used their wealth to aid others, with John being a collector for the Omnibusmen’s Superannuation Fund, which was founded by Morris Abraham in 1897 to provide financial support for retired or sick bus workers.
 Fundraising included variety theatre performances, for which a programme for a 1900 is extant.
 It is supposed that these performances, and therefore the fund, were supported by actors and actresses.

 After John Gilbert’s death, Constance and John received the Memorial Plaque or ‘Death Penny’.
 In their distress, they threw it out and opened up their home in Fulham to help troops returning from France and Flanders, and it is due to this that Constance earned the title of “Mother of the wounded” on her gravestone.
+Constance with her theatrical contacts, was also able to arrange entertainments in the parks of Fulham for the soldiers.
 Most of the wealth the family had accrued was spent on goods and food for the troops.

 Constance worked hard making the dresses with each of her daughters helping her where they could, with one being charged with making the button holes for example.
 The family tells of Constance taking the dresses in a bed sheet across London to the top of Hatton Garden so that they could use the cheapest machine to insert glass stones and pearls into the dresses.
 Since they were made on the cheap, it is thought that the clothes didn’t have any maker’s labels on them.
 Constance Baker’s dress making crossed the reign of three monarchs: Queen Victoria, King Edward VII and King George V.

 Constance and John spent the rest of their lives in Fulham, London, with Constance dying 28th August 1929, and John dying 2nd October 1930.
 They were buried in Fulham.